Health-Barbecue-Co/Health-Barbecue/README.md

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

+## Requirements on Windows

+For Docker:

+- Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
+- Hyper-V and Containers Windows features must be enabled.

+###System Requirements:

+The following hardware prerequisites are required to successfully run Client Hyper-V on Windows 10:
+-64 bit processor with Second Level Address Translation (SLAT) -4GB system RAM
+-BIOS-level hardware virtualization support must be enabled in the BIOS settings.
+For more information, see Virtualization.

 ### Requirements on macOS

 On macOS, specific steps are needed to install Docker, Docker Compose and the .NET Core SDK.